 Vehicles used for shows or performance

 Heavier vehicles, including lorries (over 3.5 tonnes) and buses/coaches (over 5 tonnes)

 Rules for each vary from blanket exemption to time-limited 100% exemption to partial discount.
 If these are relevant to your vehicle we recommend reading more about discounts and exemptions.

 - £12.50 for most vehicle types, including cars, motorcycles and vans (up to and including 3.5 tonnes)

 Payment must be made by midnight on the third day following the journey.

 The following payment methods are accepted:

-Pay via this portal that calculates what is due based on the day of access to the ULEZ and your vehicle registration number.
+Pay via the payment portal that calculates what is due based on the day of access to the ULEZ and your vehicle’s registration number.

 Auto Pay bills you automatically every month for any Congestion Charges and ULEZ charges you may owe.
 Set up Auto Pay.

 TfL Pay to drive in London app